yaltonr/edgegraviton/docs/4-user-guide/1-the-zarf-cli/index.md

 Config files set default values, but can still be overwritten by command line flags.
 For example, if the config file sets the log level to `info` and the command line flag is set to `debug`, the log level will be `debug`.
 The order of precedence for command line configuration is:

-1. Command line flags
+1. Command line flags.
-2. Environment variables
+2. Environment variables.
-3. Config file
+3. Config file.
-4. Default values
+4. Default values.

 See the [Config File Example](../../../examples/config-file/README.md) for an example of using a config file.